osui-rs/docs/docs/references/d_style.md

     button {
         style: style! {
             color: Red,
-            clicked { // when the button state is 'clicked'
+            "clicked" { // when the button state is 'clicked'
                 color: Blue,
             }
         },